ouryhamdalaye/shortcodes-website-masalik/README.md

 Contributions are welcome!
 Feel free to submit issues or pull requests to improve these shortcodes.

+## 📞 Support

+For questions or support, please open an issue in this repository.

 ---

-**Note**: These shortcodes were originally developed by odihamd.com for the Masalik.fr website but are designed to be reusable across different WordPress projects.
+**Note**: These shortcodes were originally developed for the Masalik.fr website but are designed to be reusable across different WordPress projects.